 In 1981 with the support and help of his friend and long-time Manager Erv Woolsey, George received his chance with MCA Records-Nashville, and a few months later "Unwound" climbed up the charts to number six giving George a firm hold in Country Music that he has never lost.
 I remember I was washing my car in the driveway the first time I heard "Unwound."
 My boxer pups were playing around my feet, I leaned against the car and listened, and I was loving what I was hearing.
 That voice! - honest to God Country music!
 That was the start of my Strait fever, and that's my handle today.

 At the time of this update, at 58 years of age George is celebrating his 28th Anniversary in the business, and his 57th No. 1 Record with "River of Love."
 He was inducted into the Country Music Hall of Fame on November 6th, 2006.
 The Academy of Country Music recognized George as the Artist of the Decade, the day after the 2009 ACM Awards by taping a two hour tribute from his peers, a TV special, to be aired on CBS on May 27th, 2009.
 George still has the same people working for him, the same Manager, the same band members, the same studio musicians, and his biggest fans have grown older right along with him.
 All of this shows you clearly what kind of man George Strait is.

-The Straits stepping out in style on Derby Day.
+The Straits stepping out in style at the ACM Awards.

 George Strait Jr. (Bubba) was born on May 14th, 1981.
 The song "Love Without End" was written - and sung - with Bubba in mind.
 The photo, was taken by Norma.

 Fifth generation Texas cowboy, a professional Team Roper on the Pro Rodeo circuit, and now a song writer Bubba Strait graduated with an Agricultural degree from Texas A&M University.
 This is his picture.